The home of Royal Air Force and airfield history in Lincolnshire (temporary logo only - please provide feedback!)

 33 Sqn :: 1917

-Kelstern was established in 1917 as a night landing ground at Mill Farm in the Great War for 33 Sqn RFC during their Zeppelin hunts to cater for any fuel emergencies.
-It closed again in 1919.
-In Jul 1942 construction on RAF Kelstern commenced 1/2 mile to the north-east of the landing ground.
-In Sep 1943 it opened as No 12 Base substation.
+Kelstern (Mill Farm Night Landing Ground) was established in 1917 as a night landing ground at Mill Farm in the Great War for 33 Sqn RFC during their Zeppelin hunts to cater for any fuel emergencies.
+It closed again in 1919, having been 'barely used'.

 RAF Kelstern is now commemorated in a small memorial stone to 625 Sqn at the corner of the road near the old airfield.
 See "A Brief History of the RAF in Lincolnshire" :: website.
 The relevant page is linked directly in the column to the right of this page.